Bobby Bauer: Playing career

 A 39-point season in 1940–41 with only two PIM earned Bauer his third consecutive appearance on the All-Star team and a second Lady Byng Trophy.
-In the playoffs, the Bruins reached the 1941 Stanley Cup Finals where they defeated the Detroit Red Wings in four straight games.
+In the playoffs, the Bruins reached the 1941 Stanley Cup Final where they defeated the Detroit Red Wings in four straight games.
 Bauer scored the Stanley Cup-winning goal midway through the second period of a 3–1 victory in the deciding game.
 Following the outbreak of the Second World War, all three members of the Kraut Line enlisted with the Canadian military by signing up for home defence.
 At the same time, anti-German sentiment led to efforts to change the trio's nickname.
 They were briefly called the "Buddy Line" and the "Kitchener Kids", though they were again referred to as the Kraut Line following the war.

 The trio were called to active duty in January 1942, forcing them to leave the Bruins midway through the 1941–42 season.
 In their final game with the Bruins, the Kraut Line recorded eight points in a dominating victory over the Montreal Canadiens.
 Following the contest, players from both teams fêted the trio, hoisting them up on their shoulders and parading them around the ice.
 Bauer was overwhelmed by the moment: "The ovation, at the height of my youth, sort of grabbed me."
 Schmidt, Dumart and Bauer were the first NHL players to join the Royal Canadian Air Force, and while training in Ottawa, they joined the Ottawa RCAF Flyers of the Quebec Senior Hockey League (QSHL).
 The trio helped the Flyers win the Allan Cup as Canadian senior champions.
 Bauer was sent to Halifax to continue his training and played with the Dartmouth RCAF team in 1942–43.
 Bauer, who served as a radio technician, was dispatched to the United Kingdom where he, Schmidt and Dumart were members of a bomber squadron.
 However, he was returned to Canada in 1944 after being ruled invalid due to a bout of sciatica caused by an old hockey injury.
 He played with a team in Toronto until the war's conclusion.

 Returning to the Bruins for the 1945–46 NHL season, Bauer was reunited with his Kraut Line teammates.
 Unlike many players who had left for the war, he remained in peak form.
 However, after scoring 22 points that season, Bauer contemplated retirement.
 He chose to return for one additional season and was named the Bruins captain for 1946–47.
 Bauer had his best year in the NHL: he recorded a team-leading 30 goals and finished seventh overall in league scoring with 54 points.
 He was named to a fourth All-Star team and won the Lady Byng Trophy for the third time.
 Following the season, he announced his retirement.